mantidproject/mantid/docs/source/tutorials/mantid_basic_course/connecting_data_to_instruments/06_sample_logs.rst

 are not plotted with a step drawstyle and a normal workbench plot cannot be created.

 In the same way as above you can select the sample log of interest and set a Min/Max value.
-When you click 'Filter' there will be output to the Workspaces Toolbox: a TableWorkspace, which can be used as a SplitterWorkspace (an outline of where to apply the filter), and a WorkspaceGroup containing the filtered and unfiltered data.
+When you click 'Filter' the following workspaces will be outputted to the Workspace Toolbox: a TableWorkspace, which can be used as a SplitterWorkspace (an outline of where to apply the filter), and a WorkspaceGroup containing the filtered and unfiltered data.